viniciuspires/jquery-enhanced-form/README.md

 }
 ```

-Each one of the following overrides the last one:
+The option override order is the following (each one overrides the last one):

 1. Use standard options
 2. Use data-* attributes defined for this form